whatmakeart/modeling-and-fabrication/content/modules/05-laser-cutting-fabrication/5-01-laser-cut-3d-model-revisions/index.md

 - Are there any sharp corners?
 Are there places that decorative cutouts or negative space could be added to the design?
 - Could more organic forms be added to improve the design?

 Design is a process of iteration and improvement.
 There are likely places where you design could be altered and changed before cutting.
 Make these changes to your model in Fusion 360.
+Some changes will be as simple as changing the value of user parameters.
+Others will require modification of sketches or extrude features.
+More involved changes may require creating new components or even deleting existing components.

 - △ Triangles are strong
 - ┗ L's are Lame